Python-SIP/sip/doc/command_line_tools.rst

     The version of the ABI implemented by the :mod:`sip` module is ``VERSION``.
     By the default the latest version is used.

-.. option:: --no-sdist

-    Instead of creating an sdist ``.tar.gz`` file, the module source is left as a directory where the contents can be subsequently modified if required.

 .. option:: --project <NAME>

     The name of the project as it would appear on PyPI is ``NAME``.
 By default the name is derived from the fully qualified name of the :mod:`sip` module.

+.. option:: --sdist

+    Create an sdist which can then be installed by :program:`pip` or uploaded to PyPI.

 .. option:: --setup-cfg <FILE>